 And you're done 👏

-To test it worked, simply go to Admin > Attributes, click on the controlled tag and you should see the new entries populated.
+To test it worked, simply go to Admin > Fields, click on the controlled tag and you should see the new entries populated.

 You can now select from these entries when tagging your images.